 By far the largest culture that exists in our society today is that of the internet.
 In fact, it’s likely that every single person who reads this will be reading it off their phone or computer – you are part of this internet culture.
-In fact, by mid-2019 over 4.4 billion people were online, that’s 58% of the world’s population.
+Additionally, by mid-2019 over 4.4 billion people were online, that’s 58% of the world’s population.
 The staggering increase in people coming online means more risk and exposure to cybercrime.
 We need to prioritise helping people and organisations to understand the risks they face and the constantly changing threat landscape.

 To put it straight to the point here are 5 rules to live by (thanks to Nick Espinosa for sharing this).